develop-me/bootcamp--week-07-08--laravel/challenges/13-one-to-many/README.md

 This is the neatest option, but will [require research](http://laravel.com/docs/master/middleware)!

-Middleware sites between a request and the controller.
+Middleware sits between a request and the controller.
 A cleverly written piece of middleware can do all the work for you and keep your controller nice an neat.

 You'll need to: